Voilett-Roze/asus/Download-the-latest-source-code-from-GitHub.md

 Now, clone the repository: `git clone git://github.com/RMerl/asuswrt-merlin.git`.

 *This step will take some time depending on your computer's internet connection.
 About 1.5GiB of data will be downloaded (as of v378.55).
 Take a break, grab a cup of coffee, stretch your legs out.*
+>*(If you need only Master branch, you can clone in a little time with: `git clone git://github.com/RMerl/asuswrt-merlin.ng.git --depth=1 --single-branch`)*

 Here's what the output of this command will look like: